 A: By signing and submitting your proxy card or voting your shares on the Internet or by telephone, you authorize the persons named on the proxy card to use their discretion in voting on any other matter brought before the Annual Meeting.
-The Corporation does not know of any other business to be considered at the Annual Meeting.
+As of the date of this Proxy Statement, the Corporation does not know of any other business to be considered at the Annual Meeting.